djfordz/djfordz.github.io/_posts/2015-09-30-magento-module-from-the-beginning.md

 layout: post
 ---

-## A Magento 1.0 Module from beginning to end

 When starting a module I like to start the same way Magento reads the module.
 From the `app/etc/modules/<file>.xml`, to the `app/etc/code/local/Namespace/Module/etc/config.xml` and so on.
 This is obviously preference, but it will be how this post will be written.

-#### Note: Since this is mainly notes to myself, in depth explainations of the myriad intricacies of Magento will be at a minimum and only the necessary code to create the module will be included.
-There are plenty of other blog posts and tutorials which break down each section and give deep explainations, however I need a reference that has the entirety of the module in one place so I am not spending hours looking for each section I need.
+*Note: Since this is mainly notes to myself, in depth explainations of the myriad intricacies of Magento will be at a minimum and only the necessary code to create the module will be included.
+There are plenty of other blog posts and tutorials which break down each section and give deep explainations, however I need a reference that has the entirety of the module in one place so I am not spending hours looking for each section I need.*

 {% highlight xml %}